 A dog bite can lead to serious injuries that may require extensive medical care or reconstructive surgery.
 Even with immediate medical attention, victims may suffer permanent scarring.
 Dog attacks also often lead to emotional trauma, which may present itself as anxiety, depression, post-traumatic stress disorder, or a new fear of dogs; especially in children.

 Our Santa Clarita dog bite lawyers can help you seek compensation for the following damages:

 - Lost income/wages

 - Lost future earnings

 - Lost or reduced earning capacity

 In the event that your child or loved one died as a result of the attack, we can also help you file a wrongful death claim and seek justice and compensation for your losses.

-With the help of a dog bite attorney, you can take the time you need to heal from the animal attack and allow our legal team to represent you throughout the entire legal process.
-Our extensive experience has taught us that the biggest challenge isn’t to prove that the dog bite happened but to secure sufficient insurance coverage to get our clients the compensation that they are owed.
+With the help of a dog bite lawyer, you can take the time you need to heal from the animal attack and allow our legal team to represent you throughout the entire legal process.
+Our extensive evaluation experience has taught us that the biggest challenge isn’t to prove that the dog bite happened but to secure sufficient insurance coverage to get our clients the compensation that they are owed.

-After you seek medical attention and alert the police of the attack, the next most important thing you can do is consult with an experienced dog bite accident attorney, such as C. Ray Carlson or any of the attorneys at our firm.
+After you seek medical attention and alert the police of the attack, the next most important thing you can do is consult with an experienced Santa Clarita dog bite attorney, such as C. Ray Carlson or any of the attorneys at our firm.
 It can be uncomfortable to take legal action, particularly if the dog belongs to a family member, friend, or neighbor.
 However, most homeowners’ insurance policies cover dog bites and attacks—you are not suing the owner but their insurance provider.
-Additionally, it is your right under the law to recover compensation for your injuries after a dog bite, and our firm can help.
+Additionally, it is your right under the law to recover compensation for your injuries after a dog bite, and our law firm can help.